dt-alliances/cas-quickstart/SLO.md

 ## Step 6: Review SLO evaluation

 Monitor the sequence progress in the Cloud Automation UI.
-Once the sequence is complete, you can click on the icon within the sequence to open up the results page as shown below.
+Once the sequence is complete, you can click on the icon within the sequence to open up the results page.
+If the SLO evaluation because of a low calculated score goes not pass (as shown below), that OK.

 <img src="images/evaluation-sequence.png">